 Art and Revolution: Romanovs to Stalin

-daring revolution of their own by changing the language of art.
-Suddenly they
+revolution of their own by changing the language of art.
+Suddenly they became the

-to remain in emigration, in the hope of one day returning to Russia, while others,
+remain in emigration, in the hope of one day returning to Russia, while others, like

-like Kandinsky, Chagall and Malevich, went on to play a leading role in early Soviet
+Kandinsky, Chagall and Malevich, went on to play a leading role in early Soviet culture,

-culture, amidst utopian hopes for a bright future.
-This lecture will explore the major
+amidst utopian hopes for a bright future.
+This lecture will explore the major developments

 Click here for further information and a booking form.